 An article which discusses my program, Aircraft Scatter Sharp, is here It will give much more detail on Aircraft Scatter Sharp and help you to get started.
 You must read this.
 There are far too many features of this program to list here on this webpage.

 At the very top of this webpage is a screen grab of Aircraft Scatter Sharp.
-You can download a zip file of the program here.
+You can download an install file for the program here.
 Just double-click on "Setup.exe" to install.
-The program has been tested and works with Windows XP 32 bit, both the 32 and 64 bit versions of Windows 7 and with Windows 8.1 (64 bit) and Windows 10 (64 bit).
-It has not been tested with other operating systems.
+The program has been tested and works with both the 32 and 64 bit versions of Windows 7 and with Windows 8.1 (64 bit) and Windows 10 (64 bit).
+It has not been tested with other operating systems and will NOT work with Windows XP and older Windows versions.
 More information on the program is here A screen grab of the program displaying plane data from planes obtained from my own RTL1090-based Mode S receiver is below: